 If your baby is swaddled, it’s NOT safe to place her on her side considering she could roll onto her tummy and face without being able to roll back.
 Without a way to make sure she stays on her side, it’s best to place her swaddled on her back, NOT her side.

 If your baby is not swaddled, laying her on her side with her bottom arm stretched out would make it more difficult for her to accidentally roll onto her front, but it’s still not as safe as her back.

-In the end, none of us wants regrets, so we highly recommend you always err on the side of caution and place your baby on his or her back to sleep.
+In the end, we highly recommend that you always err on the side of caution and place your baby on his or her back to sleep.
 If you have medical or other reasons for allowing your baby to sleep on her side, give her doctor a call to see what he/she thinks.
 Never hesitate to do this!